mantidproject/workshops/developer/2023-10/codecamp/build_too_slow.md

 Comment these out (e.g. `test` --> `xtest`) and see how much time is saved.

 If this significantly improves test times, consider moving performance tests to onyl build on nightly.

+## Use dependency trees

+Identify the file in ninja which caches the dependency trees.

+Experiment with ways to use this tree to inform the test suite.